 The rooms at Escape Eco Resort are awesome thatched bungalows.
-A fan, power outlets, mirror and a double bed is all that is inside this simple-living style accommodation.
-The restaurant is in a pirate ship on the beach.
+A fan, power outlets, mirror, and a double bed are all that is inside this simple style accommodation.
+The restaurant is on a pirate ship on the beach.
 That’s how you do it!

 Check for availability and prices: Escape Eco Resort on Binucot Beach

 Binucot Beach is a beautiful cove with hill viewpoints at either end.
 Crystal clear water is home to lots of fish and it’s some of the best snorkeling on the island.
-Palm trees line the road in to Escape Eco Resort and are also plentiful along the shore.
-In fact, Tablas has an abundance of palm trees and tropical vibes!
+Palm trees line the road into Escape Eco Resort and they are also plentiful along the shore.
+In fact, Tablas Island has an abundance of palm trees and tropical vibes!

 No-one was on the beach and to be honest no tourists were in Tablas at all.
 We were on the island for five days and the western tourists we saw can be counted on one hand.
 That’s pretty insane for an island so close to the famous tourist destination of Boracay.

-We continued to explore the ocean-side of the Binucot Beach viewpoint and the rocks became to look very familiar.
+We continued to explore the ocean side of the Binucot Beach viewpoint and the rocks began to look very familiar.
 Throughout Tablas, there were many similarities with the famous El Nido.
 The rocks at Binucot Beach viewpoint were jagged and dramatic just like in Palawan!
 We trod carefully as we continued our exploration across the hill.